Gauranshgoel123/Calculator/README.md

-# Calculator-
+# Calculator
 Created a Calculator using HTML,CSS,JS